mathyCathy/mathyCathy.github.io/_pages/cv.md

 Current Position
 ======
-* Research Scientist II Biostatistician, [Kaiser Permanente Northern California Division of Research](https://divisionofresearch.kaiserpermanente.org/)
+* Associate Professor, Department of Epidemiology and Biostatistics, UCSF